 After setting up your company in Malaysia, you must obtain the necessary business licenses required.
-Business licenses in Malaysia are categorised into three main groups.
+Business licenses in Malaysia are categorised into three main groups, namely: general licenses, sector/ industry-specific licenses, and activity specific licenses.
 The type of business license in Malaysia that you will need depends on the industry that you are involved in.

 How Malaysia Business Licenses Apply To Foreigners

+Before applying for business licenses, however, one must first set-up a business.
 Companies (Sdn.
-Bhd.) in Malaysia can be 100% foreign owned, without any local director requirements.
+Bhd.) in Malaysia can be 100% foreign-owned, without any local director requirements.
 A minimum of one director must have local residence in Malaysia.

 If you are operating a business without license requirements, having a Sdn.
 Bhd. is the easiest to set up, operate, and maintain.
 A few examples of business activities include:

 E-commerce platforms or other forms of digital platforms

 Offering services like photography, commissioning art, coaching etc.

 General consulting or management consulting